 With its impressive colonial buildings, ornate architecture, and even a distinctly French feel, there’s nowhere in the Caribbean quite like Cienfuegos, Cuba.
 While the city of Cienfuegos doesn’t have the name recognition of some of Cuba’s other beautiful cities like Old Havana or Trinidad, it has plenty to offer travelers looking for charm, history, and a laid-back, tourist-free experience.

-In this ultimate traveler’s guide to Cienfuegos, we’re sharing the best parts of this city and why it has become one of our favorite places to visit in Cuba.
+As locals, we think that Cienfuegos is one of the best places to visit in Cuba, even for first-time Cuba travelers.
+Looking for the ultimate guide to Cienfuegos?
 With recommendations on where to stay, the best places to eat, and all the most exciting things to do in Cienfuegos, this guide will help you plan your perfect trip.

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

 Despite its renown for its historic architecture, the city of Cienfuegos is one of the “youngest” major cities in Cuba.
 While the Bay of Cienfuegos was first explored by Christopher Columbus on his second voyage, the city wasn’t established until the mid-1700s.
 French settlers gave the city its distinct architectural style, totally unique in Cuba.

 Today, Cienfuegos is one of Cuba’s major cities, though it maintains a gentile feel and laidback disposition.
 Cienfuegos is also conveniently located in Cuba for most travelers, especially the majority of whom tend to stick to the eastern and middle parts of the island on a shorter Cuba itinerary.